Last updated in November 2020

 Whether you should overpay your mortgage or invest is a tricky question.
 There is no right or wrong answer and one size does not fit all.
 However, here are some factors you may wish to consider:

 Looking at the issue from a purely financial perspective, investing almost always outperforms overpaying your mortgage.
 Assuming your money is sensibly invested in an index tracker, you can expect a 7% growth per year.
+Note that 2% of this growth are attributed to inflation (price increase).

 Note that these 7% are an average value.
-In some years, your fund may grow 20%, but in others it may fall by -20%.
+In some years, your fund may grow 20%, but in others, it may fall by -20%.
 Investing is a long-term game, and you should be prepared to leave your money in the market for five to ten years.

 On the other hand, your mortgage interest is likely to be less than 7%.
 Interest rates vary and depend on many factors.
 Assuming you are paying 3.5% interest on your mortgage, you would, over time, gain an advantage by investing.
 Note that this may not be immediately apparent.